barcek/rvry/README.md

 Mark time passing in the terminal.

 By default prints one dot per second, and when stopped with `q` or `Ctrl-C` shows the time elapsed.
-Can be passed an optional tag to label the duration and a path for logging the whole, with the date and time, to a file.
+Can be passed a tag to label the duration and a path to log the whole with date and time to a file, plus a Bash command to be run on completion.

 ## Why?

-To track the durations of regular activities, see a measure of time taken on a task so far or zone out with a subtle visual beat.
+To track the durations of regular activities, see a measure of time taken on a task so far, or delay one, or zone out with a subtle visual beat.

 ## How?